Jwelb/Jwelb/README.md

 # 💫 About Me:
-Aspiring Software Engineer looking to <br>broaden my knowledge of the field of <br>technology.
-Eager to learn from professionals to develop my <br>problem-solving skills and <br>technical ability.
+Aspiring Software Engineer looking to broaden my knowledge of the field of technology.
+Eager to learn from professionals to develop my problem-solving skills and technical ability.

 ## 🌐 Socials: